dleemiller/WordLlama/README.md

 1. **Matryoshka Representations**: Truncate embedding dimension as needed.
 2. **Low Resource Requirements**: A simple token lookup with average pooling, enables this to operate fast on CPU.
-3. **Binarization**: Models trained using the straight through estimator can be packed to small integer arrays for even faster hamming distance calculations. (coming soon)
+3. **Binarization**: Models trained using the straight through estimator can be packed to small integer arrays for even faster hamming distance calculations.
 4. **Numpy-only inference**: Lightweight and simple.

 For flexibility, WordLlama employs the Matryoshka representation learning training technique.
 The largest model (1024-dim) can be truncated to 64, 128, 256 or 512.